Reversed Space Attacks: Photonic Qubits and Fock Space

 Bob's ideal measurement of the Fock-state $\fet{n}$ is commonly assumed to be limited to a complete measurement that yields the number of photons occupying the mode, i.e.\ the number $n$.
 This can be extended to an ideal measurement of the $k$-mode Fock-state $\fet{n_1,n_2,\ldots, n_k}$ which yields the numbers $n_1$ to $n_k$.
-In Appendix~\ref{sec:realmes}, we discuss more realistic measurements of a multi-photon state.

 In addition, Bob can measure other specific properties of the state using (for instance) beam splitters, phase shifters and mirrors~\cite{RZBB94}.
 For example, let us assume that Bob wants to distinguish the state $\frac1{\sqrt{2}}(\fet{10}+\fet{01})$ from $\frac1{\sqrt{2}}(\fet{10}-\fet{01})$, where the different modes are different paths of the photon.
 Bob can perform a phase shift of $45^\circ$ on the path represented by the first mode, and then place a symmetric beam splitter to obtain $\fet{10}$ or $\fet{01}$ respectively at the outputs of the beam splitter (up to a general phase).
 These two states can be distinguished by a simple measurement as described above.